nkkodkani/OwnOperatingSystem/README.md

 1. Chapter: 0x01 OS Basics

 Location:
-OS can be stored in HDD/SSD/Flash drive/ thumb drive but is moved into memory when system is ready to operate
+- OS can be stored in HDD/SSD/Flash drive but is moved into memory when system is ready to operate

-Primary responsibility of OS:
+Primary responsibility:
-- provide common interface for applications to interact with physical hardware
+- OS provides common interface for applications to interact with physical hardware

-Roles:
+Tasks:

+1. Manage usage of the processor:
+- First it divides the processor's work into manageable chuncks and the prioritizes these chuncks before sending them to CPU for processing and execution

+2. Memory management:
+-Types of memmory management
+i) Single Contiguous Allocation: ii) Partitioned Allocation: iii) Paged management: iv) Segmented Management: